colomoto/bioLQM/README.md

 for SBML and this toolkit.

-Aurelien Naldi
-Pedro Monteiro
+Aurelien Naldi designed and maintains the project, with feedback and contributions from:

+Claudine Chaouiya
+Denis Thieffry
 Duncan Berenguier
+Francisco Plana
+Gautier Stoll
+Julien Dorier
 Loïc Pauleve
-Francisco Plana
+Pedro Monteiro
 Rui Henriques
-Julien Dorier
-Gautier Stoll

-The rest of the GINsim crew provided insight:
-Claudine Chaouiya
-Denis Thieffry